Four die during Saudi police raid to arrest wanted people

-Shi‘ites in the region complain of discrimination, a charge denied by Sunni Muslim-ruled Saudi Arabia, the world’s largest oil exporter, and the Riyadh government blames Shi‘ite-led neighbour Iran for the rise in tensions.
+Shi‘ites in the region complain of discrimination, a charge denied by Sunni Muslim-ruled Saudi Arabia, the world’s largest oil exporter, and the Riyadh government blames Shi‘ite-led neighbor Iran for the rise in tensions.

 Saudi opposition activists said security forces stormed a home in Awamiya belonging to the brother of a man on a list of 23 people wanted by the authorities over unrest, before shooting dead two unarmed men they found inside.